As simple as it is, it took me over six months of thought, research, and case studies to settle on my consultation pricing model. Crazy, right?

 E-commerce theory transcends software.
 For example, the customer journey isn't software-dependent.
 Nor is your traffic system, SEO industry standards, logistics processes and carriers, and generally how people want an online shop to function.

-So, no matter what you're using as your shopping cart, whether it's Shopify or Volusion or Magento, my insights can benefit your website, your sales processes, and your logistics systems, and more.
+So, no matter what you're using as your shopping cart, whether it's Shopify or Volusion or Adobe Commerce, my insights can benefit your website, your sales processes, and your logistics systems, and more.

 Much like my answer above, e-commerce theory transcends industry.
 I've worked with holistic health shops, home decor shops, simple dropship shops, and the same principles apply.
 I've also worked with clients outside the e-commerce industry and helped them with their marketing plans.
 No matter the industry, my insights can benefit you.

-Timely & clear, in line with my core values.
+Timely and clear, in line with my core values.

 After our consultation call and before my audit of your website, you'll complete a form that will give me some preliminary information about the software you use and how you're using it.
 If I'm auditing your customer journey, I'll ask quite a few questions about that as well.